 🥗 What to serve with stuffed peppers

-These peppers go really well with a delicious side salad, especially topped with homemade Italian dressing or vegan ranch dressing.
+These couscous stuffed peppers go really well with a delicious side salad, especially topped with homemade Italian dressing or vegan ranch dressing.
 Serve with a side of seasoned rice, air fried asparagus or steamed vegetables.
 This also tastes amazing with some crusty homemade bread dipped in olive oil.
 This would also go well with a minestrone soup.

 ❄️ Storing